top of page

 Morning Temple Visits: Eikan-do Temple; Ginkaku-ji Temple

-Lecture 3 - Sarah Robinson
+Lecture 4 - Sarah Robinson (remote)

 October 14 (Day 3)